Solvable Tuple Patterns and Their Applications to Program Verification: Introduction

 \subsubsection{Solvable Tuple Patterns for Automated Invariant Discovery}

-To enable automated inference of invariant relations among list-like data structures (like the relation \(\rev{l_1}l_2=l_3\) above), we introduce the notion of \emph{solvable tuple patterns}, and apply a data-driven approach to infer them.
-A \emph{tuple pattern} is of the form \((\pat_1,\ldots,\pat_n)\), where \(p_i\) consists of constants (representing elements of a sequence), variables, concatenations, the reverse operation, etc. The pattern \((\pat_1,\ldots,\pat_n)\) represents the set of all tuples of sequences obtained by instantiating the variables to sequences.
+To enable automated inference of invariant relations among list-like (functional) data structures (like the relation \(\rev{l_1}l_2=l_3\) above), we introduce the notion of \emph{solvable tuple patterns} (STPs) and conjunctive STPs (CSTPs), and apply a data-driven approach to infer them.
+A \emph{tuple pattern} is of the form \((\pat_1,\ldots,\pat_n)\), where \(p_i\) consists of constants (representing elements of a sequence), variables, concatenations, and the reverse operation.
+The pattern \((\pat_1,\ldots,\pat_n)\) represents the set of all tuples of sequences obtained by instantiating the variables to sequences.
 For example, the invariant on the relation \(\Reva\) above is expressed as \((l_1,l_2, \rev{l_1}l_2)\), where \(l_1\) and \(l_2\) are variables representing sequences.
-The tuple pattern \((l_1l_2, l_2l_3, l_1l_2l_3)\) expresses the set of tuples \((s_1,s_2,s_3)\) where \(s_1\) and \(s_2\) are respectively a prefix and a postfix of \(s_3\), and \(s_1\) and \(s_2\) overlap with each other in \(s_3\) (as represented by \(l_2\)); thus \((ab, bcd, abcd)\)\footnote{Here, we denote elements by letters.} belongs to \((l_1l_2, l_2l_3, l_1l_2l_3)\), but \((ab, d, abcd)\) does not.
+The tuple pattern \((l_1l_2, l_2l_3, l_1l_2l_3)\) expresses the set of tuples \((s_1,s_2,s_3)\) where \(s_1\) and \(s_2\) are respectively a prefix and a suffix of \(s_3\), and \(s_1\) and \(s_2\) overlap with each other in \(s_3\) (as represented by \(l_2\)); thus \((ab, bcd, abcd)\)\footnote{Here, we denote elements by letters.} belongs to \((l_1l_2, l_2l_3, l_1l_2l_3)\), but \((ab, d, abcd)\) does not.
 The tuple patterns have been inspired from Angluin's pattern language~\cite{ANGLUIN1980117} (in fact, by using a special symbol \(\$\), a tuple pattern \((\pat_1,\ldots,\pat_n)\) can be expressed as a pattern \(\pat_1\$\cdots\$\pat_n\)).
-Pattern languages have a good property that they can be learned from only positive samples (in the sense of Gold~\cite{GOLD1967447}), but dealing with them are computationally costly: even the membership problem is NP-complete~\cite{ANGLUIN198046}.
+Pattern languages have a good property that they can be learned from only positive samples (in the sense of Gold~\cite{GOLD1967447}), but dealing with them are computationally costly: even the membership problem is NP-complete~\cite{ANGLUIN198046} and the inclusion is undecidable~\cite{nowotka_et_al:LIPIcs.CPM.2025.4}.
 We thus introduce a subclass of tuple patterns called \emph{solvable} tuple patterns.
-As we discuss later, the solvable tuple patterns have several pleasant properties:\footnote{ The definition of solvability and the precise meaning of the properties (i)--(iii) will be given later in Section~\ref{sec:stp}.} (i) like pattern languages, they can be learned from only positive samples; (ii) there is a (non-deterministic) polynomial-time algorithm for inferring a solvable tuple pattern, given positive samples; and (iii) only a small number of positive samples are required for learning a solvable tuple pattern (for example, to infer \((l_1,l_2, \rev{l_1}l_2)\), only two samples: \((ab, cd, bacd)\) and \((bc, da, cbda)\) are sufficient).
+As we discuss later, the solvable tuple patterns have several pleasant properties:\footnote{ The definition of solvability and the precise meaning of the properties (i)--(iv) will be given later in Section~\ref{sec:stp}.} (i) like pattern languages, they can be learned from only positive samples; (ii) there is a (non-deterministic) polynomial-time algorithm for inferring a solvable tuple pattern, given positive samples; (iii) only a small number of positive samples are required for learning a solvable tuple pattern (for example, to infer \((l_1,l_2, \rev{l_1}l_2)\), only two samples: \((ab, cd, bacd)\) and \((bc, da, cbda)\) are sufficient); and (iv) the satisfiability of quantifier-free formulas consisting of word equations and membership constraints on solvable patterns is decidable.
 Both of the patterns \((l_1,l_2, \rev{l_1}l_2)\) and \((l_1l_2, l_2l_3, l_1l_2l_3)\) above belong to the class of solvable patterns.

 The learnability from only positive samples is attractive in the context of program verification.
 Positive samples (such as input/output pairs of a function, and states at the beginning of a loop) can be easily collected by random executions of a program.
 In contrast, negative samples (states that would lead to errors) are also required by many of the recent data-driven approaches to invariant discovery for automated program verification~\cite{garg_2014,DBLP:journals/jar/ChampionCKS20,DBLP:conf/pldi/ZhuMJ18,zhu_2015}, but collecting negative samples is often harder, since it requires backward executions of a program.
 Some of the approaches require even ``implication constraints''~\cite{garg_2014,DBLP:journals/jar/ChampionCKS20,DBLP:journals/pacmpl/EzudheenND0M18}.